k88hudson/react-formation/examples/linking/docs.md

 <input valueLink={this.linkField('name')} />
 ```

-Keep in mind if you are adding inputs to child components of the form, you will need to include the `FormMixin` bundled with react-composable-forms.
+Keep in mind if you are adding inputs to child components of the form, you will need to include the `FormMixin` bundled with react-formations.

 ### Checkboxes